madkom/Pact-PHP-Client/Readme.md

 ### How to you Pact-Php-Client
 Examples can be found at [usages catalog](http://dius.com.au/2016/02/03/microservices-pact).
 For more information check above links.
+If you don't want to host your own `pact-mock-service`, you can use our docker image (You need to have `docker-compose`).
+To do so from the root catalog type in console `docker-compose up -d` and start examples `php usage/single-interaction.php`.